How to Find the PERFECT Place to Stay in Tokyo (Even on a Budget)

 READ REVIEWS & BOOK YOUR STAY: Booking.com | Agoda

-Here is where I would stay if it were my first time in Japan and Tokyo:
+Here is where I would stay if I were planning my first trip to Japan and Tokyo:

 I would stay in one neighborhood when I arrived in Tokyo.
 Then I’d travel around Japan.
 When I returned to Tokyo to fly out of the country, I’d stay in a different area of the city.
 In this way, I could experience two different parts of Tokyo.